Jalon Daniels: 2022 season

-After losing the starting job the previous season to Bean, Daniels earned the starting position entering his junior year.
+Daniels earned the starting position entering his junior year.
 The Jayhawks 3–0 start was their best start since 2009.
 They also won their Big 12 conference opener for the first time since 2009.
 Daniels recorded five total touchdowns against Houston and 100 yards rushing.
 For his performance, he won multiple player of the week awards: Walter Camp Offensive Player of the Week, the Big 12 Offensive Player of the Week, and Manning Award Star of the Week.
 Kansas also received votes to be ranked for the first time since 2009.
-In the Jayhawks September 23, game against Duke, he threw for a career high in yards and passing touchdowns with 324 yards and 4 touchdowns.
+In the Jayhawks September 23 game against Duke, he threw for a what was at the time a career high in yards and passing touchdowns with 324 yards and 4 touchdowns.
 Following the performance, some sports writers called Daniels a candidate for the Heisman Trophy.

-After leading the Jayhawks to a 5-0 record and their first ranking in the AP Poll since 2009, Daniels suffered a shoulder injury against TCU in the sixth game of the season.
+After leading the Jayhawks to a 5–0 record and their first ranking in the AP Poll since 2009, Daniels suffered a shoulder injury against TCU in the sixth game of the season.
 The injury was initially reported as season ending, but Daniels denied the report.
-He would return for the Jayhawks November 19 game against Texas.
-Following the conclusion of the regular season, he was named 2nd team All-Big 12, despite missing four games due to his shoulder injury.
-In the Jayhawks 55–53 loss to Arkansas in the 2022 Liberty Bowl, Daniels set a program record for passing yards in a game with 544 yards.
+He returned for the Jayhawks November 19 game against Texas.
+Following the conclusion of the regular season, he was named second-team All-Big 12, despite missing four games due to his shoulder injury.
+In the Jayhawks' 55–53 loss to Arkansas in the 2022 Liberty Bowl, Daniels set a program record for passing yards in a game with 544 yards.
 His performance was also a Liberty Bowl record.

+2023 season

+Daniels was selected as the 2023 Big 12 Preseason Player of the Year, the first Kansas player to receive the award.
+He was also selected as a preseason First Team All-Big 12 quarterback.
+Daniels was named to the watch lists for the Davey O'Brien Award, the Walter Camp Award, and the Manning Award before the season.
+He missed the Jayhawks' opening game of the season due to an injury suffered during camp in the summer.
+He returned for the Jayhawks' second game against Illinois.
+He re-aggravated the back injury during warmups in the Jayhawks game against Texas causing him to miss the game.
+Daniels missed the rest of the season with the injury.

+2024 season

+Daniels announced on November 16, 2023, he would return to Kansas for the 2024 season.
+The Jayhawks beat three ranked teams in a row and Devin Neal became the program's all-time leading rusher and set the school record for rushing touchdowns.